Stem Cell Therapy For Orthopedic Injuries & Arthritis

 Q: What is the down-time after stem cell therapy?

 A: Down time can vary depending on the condition and the patient’s occupation.
 Most patients can return to work the next day.
-Exercise activity is often limited for a few weeks after treatment.
+Exercise activity is often limited for 1-2 weeks after treatment.

 Q: Will my insurance pay for stem cell therapy?